-The award-winning Adobe Real-Time Customer Data Platform, powered by Adobe Experience Platform, allows you to understand and connect with B2B and B2C customers and prospects with simplified and centralized management of complete marketing profiles.
-Purpose-built for marketers, it offers the full set of capabilities needed to deliver one-toone personalization at scale, including streaming data collection from all of your systems, a patented data governance framework, real-time activation across channels, and AI or ML for both B2B and B2C RTMs.
+The award-winning Adobe Real-Time Customer Data Platform, powered by Adobe Experience Platform, allows you to understand and connect with customers and prospects with simplified and centralized management of complete marketing profiles.
+Purpose-built for teams in marketing, sales, and services, it offers the full set of capabilities needed to deliver one-to-one experiences that make each interaction relevant.
+You'll have the power to stream data collection from all your systems, implement AI or ML, use a patented data governance framework, and activate content in real-time across channels.

-Use Adobe Real-Time CDP to create and deliver uniquely personal, relevant experiences across your entire customer base in the moment, every moment.
+Discover how to use Adobe Real-Time CDP to create and deliver uniquely personal experiences across your entire customer base-in the moment it matters.